starikcetin/hexfall-clone/README.md

 ## Technical

-Assets/Plugins contains three symlinks:

-* Eflatun.Expansions
-points to *submodules/Eflatun.Expansions/Eflatun.Expansions*

-* Eflatun.UnityCommon
-points to *submodules/Eflatun.UnityCommon/Assets/Eflatun.UnityCommon*

-* JohannesMP.SceneReference
-points to *submodules/JohannesMP.SceneReference*

-They might be broken due to the way git handles NTFS symlinks.
-If they are, simply remove the dummy files in place of the symlinks and recreate NTFS symlinks.
+Assets/Plugins contains a symlink `Eflatun.UnityCommon` that points to *submodules/Eflatun.UnityCommon/Assets/Eflatun.UnityCommon*.
+It might get broken after a repo clone due to the way git handles NTFS symlinks.
+If it is broken, simply remove the dummy file in place of the symlink and recreate the NTFS symlinks.

 ## 3rd Party